Alibag

-Alibag, also known as Alibaug (Pronunciation: [əlibaːɡ]), is a coastal city and a municipal council in Raigad district of Maharashtra, India.
-It is the headquarters of the Raigad district and is south of the city of Mumbai.
+Alibag (/mr/), also known as Alibaug, is a coastal city and a municipal council in the Raigad district of Maharashtra, India.
+It is the headquarters of the Raigad district, and is south of the city of Mumbai.
 Alibag is part of the Mumbai Metropolitan Region and is situated at a distance of about 96 km from Mumbai and 143 km from Pune.

 Alibag is a holy place for Padmakshi Renuka, who is also known as the goddess of Konkan.

 History

 Alibag was founded in the 17th century by the Admiral of the Maratha Navy, Kanhoji Angre.

 Alibag and its surrounding villages are the historic hinterlands of the Bene Israel Jews.
 According to Indian Jewish historian Esther David, Jews arrived in the region over 2000 years ago, escaping persecution from the Roman Empire, when their ship wrecked here.
-As they got into the business of oil-pressing and plantations, continued practising Sabbath, and took holidays on Saturday, they came to be known as 'Shanvar-telis'('Saturday – Oilpeople') There is a synagogue named 'Magen Aboth Synagogue' in the "Israel Alley" (Marathi ' इस्राएल आळी ' meaning Israel lane) area of the town.
+As they got into the business of oil-pressing and plantations, continued practising Sabbath, and took holidays on Saturday, they came to be known as Shanivar-Telis ('Saturday–Oilpeople').
+There is a synagogue named Magen Aboth Synagogue in the "Israel Alley" area of the town.